Values over Violence

 Values over Violence is a program to foster dignity through a civic culture based on forgiveness and reconciliation.
 It trains youth and adults to examine their emotions, learn to identify events which trigger anger and revenge, and look at choices about how to handle these events.
 We focus on the need to address the emotional issues stemming from violence, felt by victims, perpetrators, and the community.
 Without emotional and spiritual healing, it becomes impossible to step beyond violence and chart a new direction.
 Participants are trained to help move persons from the onset of violence through possibilities of forgiveness and degrees of reconciliation toward constructive civil engagement.

-We are one of the proud recipients of the Cummings Foundation $100k for 100
+We are one of the proud recipients of the Cummings Foundation $30mil Grant Program

 Other grants received from: